-- Completion of the Youth Level of Service/Case Management Inventory Screening Version (YLS/CMI SV) assessment tool; those scoring above 3 are considered moderate to higher risk and are viewed as suitable for admission to the programme - $\circ$ $\;$ The ability and willingness of the young person to engage with the GYDP, and - Whether participation in the GYDP is the most apt support for the young person (Irish Youth Justice Service 2019b).
+- Completion of the Youth Level of Service/Case Management Inventory-Screening Version (YLS/CMI SV) assessment tool; those scoring above 3 are considered moderate to higher risk and are viewed as suitable for admission to the programme - The ability and willingness of the young person to engage with the GYDP, and - Whether participation in the GYDP is the most suitable support for the young person (Irish Youth Justice Service 2019b).

-Once accepted into the GYDP programme, participants complete the Youth Level of Service/Case Management Inventory 2.0 (YLS/CMI 2.0).
+Once accepted into the GYDP, participants complete the Youth Level of Service/Case Management Inventory 2.0 (YLS/CMI 2.0).
 This is a more detailed assessment of the risks and needs of the young person and allows for a case management plan to be developed.
 This helps youth justice workers to identify and prioritise areas of risk/need that should be targeted in order to address the offending behaviour.
 Reassessments and case management reviews are undertaken every 6 months in order to monitor progress.
 Only trained personnel are allowed to use the YLS/CMI SV and YLS/CMI 2.0.
 Children aged between 10 and 11 years may also be considered at the discretion of the referral committee if there is a clear rationale for doing so; for example, when a child is considered to be at high risk.

-GYDPs are co-funded by the Government and the European Social Fund (ESF) Operational Programme.
+There are currently 99 GYDPs in Ireland (Browne 2024).
+GYDPs are co-funded by the Irish Government and the European Social Fund (ESF) Operational Programme.
 In the new 2021-2027 European Social Fund Plus (ESF+) programme, €508 million has been allocated to Ireland (Eu Funds Ireland 2022).
-The programme is managed by the ESF Managing Authority in the Department of Further and Higher Education, Research, Innovation and Science (Egan 2021).
+The ESF+ programme is managed by the ESF Managing Authority in the Department of Further and Higher Education, Research, Innovation and Science (Egan 2021).
 Additional funding of €18 million was also provided by the Irish Government (McEntee 2021a).
-Since then, further funding of €6.7 million was allocated, (McEntee 2022).
-It was expected that 50 Garda Youth Diversion Programmes would benefit from this funding.
-With the aim of supporting another 42 GYDPs nationwide, a further €832,000 once-off funding was allocated to YDPs in December 2022.
-In the 2023 DOJ Budget, €2.5 million was allocated to youth justice services for YDPs and other youth justice projects (Department of Justice 2023b).
-An in-depth evaluation of GYDPs was published in June 2023.
-Further information and the results of this evaluation can be found in Section T4.1 of this workbook.
+Since then, further funding has been allocated: €6.7 million in 2021 (McEntee 2022), €832,000 in 2022 (once-off funding), €2.5 million in 2023 (Department of Justice 2022), and €2.9 million in 2024 (McEntee, 2024, 26 Sep).
+This brings the total budget for GYDPs to €33 million (McEntee, 2024, 26 Sep).